Fourth person from quarantined ship dies as Japan plans new measures - France 24

 As the situation on the ship has come under scrutiny, infections have spiked inside Japan, with 156 cases including one death.

+"We are seeing in several areas in our country the sporadic emergence of patients whose routes of infection remain unclear and there are some clusters of patients," Kato said.

+"Now is a truly important time in order to control infection in Japan."

-The government is expected to take measures including expanding the number of hospitals that can receive suspected patients, as well as asking people with moderate symptoms to stay at home.
+The government unveiled Tuesday various measures intended to slow the spread of the virus, including expanding the number of hospitals that can receive suspected patients and asking people with moderate symptoms to stay at home.

-The health minister has already urged people to avoid crowds and unnecessary gatherings, and the government has called for businesses to encourage teleworking and off-peak commuting.
+The health minister has already urged people to avoid crowds and unnecessary gatherings, and the government is calling for businesses to encourage teleworking and off-peak commuting.

+"We need assistance from businesses and organisations to let people stay away from offices, to avoid rush hour commuting hours," Kato said.

+Experts are also being dispatched to Hokkaido, where the governor has warned he fears a cluster of infections.

-"We are talking about the situation now," Kato said when asked about the Games on Tuesday.
+"We are talking about the situation now," Kato said when asked about the Games.

 © 2020 AFP